 Character education based on around developing the habits of stillness, attention and enquiry is fundamental to a John Scottus Education.

 To support this teaching and learning strategies place the learner at the heart of the learning process, and in each class learners are invited to do, to think, to feel and to be self aware.
-To this end strategies such as theme based learning, cross-curricular project work, problem based learning, drama, team based learning and peer learning are extensively used.
+To this end strategies such as enquiry based learning, team based learning and peer learning are extensively used.

 To primary purpose of such strategies is to develop generic skills and habits that can help student fulfil their true potential.

 Such skills include: group/team work, leadership, communication, problem solving, management and creativity

 A broad curriculum is given to learners at the Junior Cycle.
 Learners study

 - Development Education

 The emphasis on group work and enquiry-based learning is a move away from the more traditional school teaching model that is based on the teacher as the expert delivering content to the student.
 Instead, project work and enquiry-based learning are student led learning strategies where students become active participants in their own learning and development instead of passive receptors of information.